Jason Latour: Spider-Gwen

+Southern Bastards

 Also in 2014, Latour and writer Jason Aaron co-created the comic-book series Southern Bastards at Image Comics.
 The series revolves around the culture in a small town in the American South where football is everything and people try to get away with crime.
 The series won the 2015 Harvey Award for Best New Series and the 2016 Eisner Award for Best Continuing Series.
 Latour primarily illustrated the series, but also wrote two issues of the title to date.

-In June 2020, after accusations of interpersonal misconduct, Latour withdrew from the public eye and stopped working on projects.
-When asked for comment, Marvel Comics stated they had no current projects planned with him.
-As of Jan, 2022, Latour has since returned to publishing creator-owned work.
+In August 2020, the series paused after Latour took a leave of absence in light of misconduct allegations, before Latour returned to publishing creator-owned work in January 2022, including in Image 30th Anniversary Anthology #12 (April 2023).